neverfap-deluxe/nfd-api/content/practices/DONE--AOA--P--focus-your-attention.md

 There are essentially two key steps towards performing this exercise.

-First, relax and put yourself into a state of unconditional awareness, as per the instructions in <a class="link" href="/practices/observe-it-all">Observe it all</a>.
+First, relax and put yourself into a state of unconditional awareness, as per the instructions in <a class="link" href="/practices/observe-your-senses">Observe Your Senses</a>.

 In this state of mind, you should have completely emptied your mind and become fully attuned to your senses.